Convolutional causal learning for aerodynamic flows: Results

-{The present decomposition is finally extended to the three-dimensional flow field, as shown in figure~\ref{fig6}($a$).
+The present decomposition is finally extended to the three-dimensional flow field, as shown in figure~\ref{fig6}($a$).
 Similar to the spanwise-averaged case, the large-scale vortex cores are extracted as informative, while fine-scale structures are disregarded due to their small contribution to the lift.

+{ We next examine the probability density function of the reference and the decomposed $Q$-criterion field, p.d.f.$(\bm Q)$, as shown in figure~\ref{fig6}($b$).
+The probability function of the decomposed informative mode exhibits that the present model predominantly retains the structures with $Q > 0$.
+The current rotation-dominated extraction suggests that the present model assesses rotating structures as the primary drivers of aerodynamic lift generation.
+It is also observed that the probability density of the informative component is lower than the reference at the extreme positive region, indicating that not all intensely rotating structures are regarded as informative for the future lift.
+The model selectively filters out these intense, yet with fewer contributing structures, and isolates lift-related structures. }

-The length scale of structures extracted through the current method for the three-dimensional case is further discussed through the scale-decomposition analysis~\cite{fujino2023hierarchy}.
+The length scale of structures extracted through the current method for the three-dimensional case is further discussed through the scale-decomposition analysis~\cite{goto2017hierarchy,fujino2023hierarchy}.
 A spatial band-pass filter based on a two-dimensional Gaussian kernel $G$ is applied to the velocity field in the $x$ and $y$ directions.
 The cut-off length scale $\sigma_{\rm max}$ is set to $\sigma_{\rm max}=c/(2\pi St)$, which is the diameter of the roller vortices, shed with the Strouhal number $St$.
 The operation is described as

 where $\mathcal D$ is the domain of integration.
-The $Q$-criterion fields for a length scale range of [$\sigma_1, 2\sigma_1$] with $\sigma_1 =(\sigma_{\rm max}, \sigma_{\rm max}/6)$ are computed from scale-decomposed velocity fields, as exhibited in figure~\ref{fig6}($b$).}
+The $Q$-criterion fields for a length scale range of [$\sigma_1, 2\sigma_1$] with $\sigma_1 =(\sigma_{\rm max}, \sigma_{\rm max}/6)$ are computed from scale-decomposed velocity fields, as exhibited in figure~\ref{fig6}($c$).

+With $\sigma_1=\sigma_{\rm max}$, the scale-decomposed mode shows structures qualitatively similar in scale to those of the present method.
+In contrast, the scale-decomposed field for $\sigma_1=\sigma_{\rm max}/6$ contains the rib structures in addition to the dominant vortex cores, suggesting that the scale-based decomposition inherently conflates rib structures with vortex cores due to their overlapping length scales.
+Consequently, this comparison suggests that the present method successfully distinguishes large-scale vortical motions based on {contribution to the future lift}, not solely on the length-scale information.